Gorintaku (1979 film)

 Gorintaku is a 1979 Indian Telugu-language romantic drama film directed by Dasari Narayana Rao.
 It is a family sentiment film starring Sobhan Babu and Sujatha.
 The initial scenes of the film were shot in black and white.
 The title song "Gorinta Poochindi Komma Lekunda", written by Devulapalli Krishnasastri, casting Savitri is remembered even today.
-The film was remade in Hindi as Mehndi Rang Layegi.
+The film was remade in Hindi as Mehndi Rang Layegi (1982).

 Plot

 Ramu's father is a drunkard, who neglects his family.
-His daughter dies after he beats her once, and Ramu (Shobhan Babu) runs away from home.
+His daughter had died after he beat her, and Ramu (Shobhan Babu) had run away from home.
 Ramu studies on charity, and in medical college meets Swapna (Sujatha).
 Ramu tutors Swapna's siblings and lives in her summer house.
 Swapna is married off to Anand, a London-based doctor who is already married.
 By the time this fact comes to light, Ramu meets Padma (Vakkalanka Padma) and falls in love.
-A love triangle ensues, with Swapna finally sacrificing her love and Ramu and Padma come together in the end.
+A love triangle ensues, with Swapna finally sacrificing her love and Ramu and Padma coming together in the end.